snacktavish/TreeUpdatingComparison/TreeUpdating.md

     cd Neisseria_demo
 ```

-(If you are are not running this on the MOLE virtual machines, you can download the data from LINK and extract it)
+(If you are are not running this on the MOLE virtual machines, you can download the data from [tar ball link](https://ucmerced.box.com/s/h6lxm9zwj1p013ek5lqea09oyyp2h5hy) and extract it)

 If you wanted to download the sequences directly from SRA you could use